-- a technical emergency removals of dangers or hazardous conditions of a large scale or of huge consequences on health of persons or animals or on property (e.g. an imminent building collapse); - a technical assistance (e.g. an extrication of persons or objects, emergency opening, unlocking of locked premises, a rescue of persons and animals; drawing, closing, and delivering of water, temporary or other repairs, and the like); - a technological assistance (e.g. an emergency supply of air, water, electricity; fire assistance, support of efforts to extinguish centres of a forest fire, and the like); - other assistance (e.g. taking down, carrying away, or transporting of a patient or a physician, searching for missing persons, monitoring of watercourses, placing of containment booms (scum baffles, scum boards), road capacity (traffic flow) controls, and the like).
+- a technical emergency a removal of dangers or hazardous conditions of a large scale or of huge consequences for health of persons, animals or property (e.g. an imminent building collapse); - a technical assistance a removal of dangers or hazardous conditions out of technological operation or plants (excluding traffic accidents).
+It applies to assistance with equipment of fire units without connection to any technological operation or manufacture (e.g. an extrication of persons or objects, emergency opening, unlocking of locked premises, a rescue of persons and animals; drawing, closing, and delivering of water, temporary or other repairs, and the like); - a technological assistance a removal of dangers or hazardous conditions especially in technologies or operations.
+It applies to assistance with equipment of fire units (e.g. an emergency supply of air, water, electricity; fire assistance, support of efforts to extinguish centres of a forest fire, and the like); - o other assistance it cannot be classified to the previous categories of technical emergencies.
+It applies e.g. to taking down, carrying away, or transporting of a patient or a physician, searching for missing persons, monitoring of watercourses, placing of containment booms (scum baffles, scum boards), road capacity (traffic flow) checks, and the like, assistances upon request of another entity (directly or indirectly provided assistance).